Why study pharmacy in Australia?

 Australian universities like Monash University and the University of Sydney are globally recognised for pharmacy and pharmacology (QS World University Rankings 2024).

-Future-ready skills
+• Future-ready skills

-It ranks high in the QS World Future Skills Index 2025, which measures how well schools train students for tomorrow’s jobs.
+Australia ranks high in the QS World Future Skills Index 2025, which measures how well schools train students for tomorrow’s jobs.

-Train in a world-class healthcare system
+• Train in a world-class healthcare system

 Australia has one of the most efficient and well-funded healthcare systems in the world.
 As a student, you’ll have the opportunity to train in world-class hospitals through industry placements.

-High (80%) student satisfaction
+• High (80%) student satisfaction

 In 2022, 80% of international students said they were satisfied with the teaching quality in Australian universities.
 This reflects the educational standards you can expect as you get your pharmacy degree here.

-Pharmacy has better employment rates that other industries
+• Better employment rates than other industries

 The employment rate for pharmacists in Australia is projected to grow by 0.1% (from 10.8% to 10.9%) between 2024 and 2029.
 From 2020-2024, pharmacists also had a higher employment rate of 8.2% compared to professionals (5.7%).
-This makes pharmacy a solid career choice with long-term job security in a thriving healthcare sector.

 Curious to know more?